 The Coordination Unit for Threat Analysis is always run by a magistrate.

 Paul Van Tigchelt has been director at CUTA between January 2016 and October 2020.
 A new director will be appointed shortly.
-Until then, the deputy director ad interim will be in charge.
+Until then, Gert Vercauteren is in charge of CUTA as director ad interim.

 “Terrorism does not occur in a vacuum.
 It is often preceded by a process of polarisation and radicalisation.
 Alienation from our society makes individuals vulnerable to influence by extremist ideologies.
 That’s why the fight against violent extremism and terrorism begins first and foremost with a commitment to and for an inclusive society.
 We must prevent that societal problems turn into security issues.

 Since the terrorist crisis of 2016, the services have learned a lot, inter alia, to benchmark with peers and to work together.
 This cooperation has since been structurally anchored in various consultation platforms.
 This is organised both nationally, regionally and locally, both from a repressive and preventive approach, with adapted tools to process and share information.

 Download here the document about our remits, vision and values.

 CUTA has grown considerably in recent years.
 Not only in terms of personnel, also our remits and fields of competence have been significantly expanded.
 In the early years, CUTA primarily drew up threat assessments and analyses.
 Nowadays it does a lot more.
 Amongst other, CUTA is the coordinator of the Strategic Note Extremism and Terrorism (Strategy T.E.R.) and the operational manager of the Common Database (CDB).

 Legal framework and legislation

 - Act of 10 July 2006 on the Threat Analysis (organic law)